Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Energy deposition by neutrino-antineutrino annihilation

-This separation is physically useful because it disentangles the effect of the intrinsic black-hole deformation from the effect of the surrounding dark matter environment.
+This split is physically useful because the two deformations enter the lapse with opposite signs.
+The magnetic contribution raises \(f(r)\) outside the horizon, while the Hernquist contribution lowers it.
+Since the total deposition integral contains the strong weight \(f^{-5}\), this sign difference already suggests that the magnetic charge should suppress the annihilation efficiency, whereas the halo should enhance it.

-For the integrated-rate plots we use $4\le R/M\le 7$, which keeps the neutrinosphere safely outside the event horizon for all displayed parameter choices.
-For the local shell profile we use $R/M=3.2$ instead of $R/M=3$, because in part of the MHDM parameter space the latter value lies too close to the photon-sphere threshold and can make $x^2$ negative just above the surface.
-The slightly larger choice avoids this unphysical region while retaining a strong-field setup.
+For the integrated deposition rate we use \(4\leq R/M\leq 7\), so that the neutrinosphere lies safely outside the horizon for all displayed parameter choices.
+For the local shell profile we choose \(R/M=3.2\).
+This still probes the strong-field region but avoids parameter points for which the tangential-ray construction would place part of the near-surface cone too close to the photon-sphere threshold.

-Table~\ref{tab:params} also helps with the physical reading of the results.
-In the charge sector the horizon radius decreases as the magnetic charge grows, whereas in the halo sector the additional negative contribution to the lapse moves the horizon slightly outward.
-These trends are consistent with the opposite effects that the two deformations later produce in the annihilation rate.

-We begin with the integrated normalized rate in the charge sector.
-Figure~\ref{fig:charge_qratio} displays both the dependence on the neutrinosphere position and the dependence on the magnetic charge itself.
+The horizon trend in Table~\ref{tab:params_neutrino} already reflects the competing roles of the two sectors.
+Increasing the magnetic charge decreases the horizon radius, whereas increasing the Hernquist amplitude moves the outer horizon slightly outward.
+The same competition controls the energy deposition rate, as shown below.